 Disciple I (Begins September 22)

 This class will convene on Monday evenings at 6:30 p.m. in the chapel at College Park UMC.
-The class will meet for 34 weeks ending about June 1st with a two week break around Christmas/New years.
+The class will meet for 34 weeks ending June 1st with a two week break around Christmas/New Years.

 This class will convene on Thursday evenings at 6:30 p.m. in the parlor at University UMC.
-The class will meet for 32 weeks ending about June 1st with a two week break around Christmas/New Years.
+The class will meet for 32 weeks ending June 4th with a two week break around Christmas/New Years.

 Get Weekly Announcements in your Inbox